jakerella/home/README.md

 Jordan Kasper's Homepage
 ----

 This is the repository for my personal homepage and blog.
 All files are open for all to see, including all blog content and pages.
+I'll probably add instructions for reusing this at some point, but I wouldn't try it any time soon...

 ## LICENSE